 Pursuant to the goals and purpose of For The Struggle, Inc., the Community Response Team, also known as CRT, is a critical component and focus area of the organization.
 The Community Response Team responds to any issues involving racial and/or social injustice in the community.
 The response to such issues may be in the form of education, outreach, community engagement, policy, and/or legal action.
-See below for our response to the need for a Juneteenth Celebration on Charlotte's Beatties Ford Road Corridor!
+The CRT hosts the Elder Response Initiative, which focuses on combatting displacement associated with rapid growth and gentrification in Charlotte.
+And, see below for our response to the need for a Juneteenth Celebration on Charlotte's Beatties Ford Road Corridor!

 “I woke up HAPPY.
 It was almost like my mind gave me a few moments before it put the weights of the current moment back onto me.
 Yesterday was the BEST Juneteenth I’ve had since I started celebrating it.
 I know there is still a pandemic.
 I know the Ford was more packed than it should have been.
 But guess what, I saw Black JOY.
 I saw folks literally dancing in the streets... like a literal dance battle y’all lol.
 I saw folks drippin with pride in their Blackness.
 I saw a lady have a friend drive her through the caravan over and over and over again so she could stand out the sunroof and cheer and chant with us, she was HYPE y’all!
 I saw a Black woman sit on top of a car parked on the median and hold the strongest Black Power pose I’ve seen.
 I saw a Black momma drive past with her fist raised out the car and then I looked in the back seat and a BABY, probably younger than 1yr old, had their little fist raised high and proud!
 I watched us all cheer once someone brought out fireworks (and we ducked and made sure that’s what it was lol).
 I saw sooooo much and all of it was beautiful.
 I feel like all of our fallen ancestors were smiling down on us, and they definitely pushed those rain clouds away.
 I bet Tupac was bragging that Keep Ya Head Up always gets played at the functions lol